nicolasparada/blog/content/posts/passwordless-auth-server.md

 )
 ```

-Then we create the router and define some endpoints.
+Then, we create the router and define some endpoints.
 For the passwordless flow we use two endpoints: `/api/passwordless/start` mails the magic link and `/api/passwordless/verify_redirect` respond with the JWT.

 Finally, we start the server.